McTavishLab/R_OpenTree_tutorials/_episodes/01-find-taxa.md

 ### The Open Tree Taxonomy and its identifiers

-The Open Tree Taxonomy is
+The Open Tree Taxonomy stores information about taxa and assigns eaxh taxon a unique identifies which we cal the **_ott id_**.

-TNRS stands for Taxonomic NAme Resolution Service.

 To get the _ott ids_ of your taxa we will use the function `tnrs_match_names()`.
-This will generate a "match_names" object.
+This function generates a "match_names" object.

+"tnrs" stands for Taxonomic Name Resolution Service.

 ~~~
 my_taxa <- c("amphibians", "canis", "felis", "delphinidae", "spheniscidae")